semaphoreP/codeastro/index.md

 | Python Package Tutorials   | Debugging               | Code Documentation      | Parallel Programming          | Project Presentations |
 | Development Environments   |                         | Code Profiling          | Anti-Discriminatory Practices |        |

-Before the workshop starts, we ask all participants to complete a diagnostic assignment so that everyone is on the same page regarding Python coding, and to setup their development environment based on these [installation instructions](https://github.com/semaphoreP/codeastro/blob/main/Day0/INSTALL.md) and provide us the secret code at the end.
+Before the workshop starts, we ask all participants to setup their development environment based on these [installation instructions](https://github.com/semaphoreP/codeastro/blob/main/Day0/INSTALL.md) and provide us the secret code at the end (there will be a form to submit the code to).

 [This link](https://calendar.google.com/calendar/embed?height=600&amp;wkst=1&amp;bgcolor=%23ffffff&amp;ctz=America%2FLos_Angeles&amp;src=ZTExaWdnaGdncmU5a2FnaTg4bDM3Z2FkODhAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ&amp;color=%23009688&amp;title=Code%2FAstro) will be updated with a detailed schedule of classes and office hours.
+Local Caltech logistics will also be released in the coming weeks.

 The Industry Panel Discussion on Saturday will start at 9am and consist of three panelists who have done software development in both academia and industry.
 Bring any questions you want to ask them!